bjornarneson/elmensemble/_posts/events/2014-02-02-presentation-vespers.md

 date: '2014-02-02 16:30'
 ---

-The Christ Church Choir with friends from the Elm Ensemble perform J. S. Bach’s **Cantata 161** under the direction of Paul Boehnke, Bach Society of Minnesota.
-Freewill offering.
+The Christ Church Lutheran Choir is joined by members of the Elm Ensemble and a chamber orchestra of the finest early-music players in the region to perform Bach’s **Cantata 161, Komm, du süße Todesstunde**.

+- Nicole Warner, alto
+- Craig Lemming, tenor

+Paul Boehnke, artistic director of the Bach Society of Minnesota, conducts this lovely cantata that is often used for the festival of the Presentation of Our Lord.
+No admission charge--a freewill offering for a local community nonprofit will be received during the service.